farmOS/farmOS-map/README.md

 ## Development

-There are three shell scripts, which use Docker to run NPM commands.

-* `/install.sh` - This will install JavaScript dependencies in `./node_modules`
-   and create `package-lock.json`.
+`npm install` - Install JavaScript dependencies in `./node_modules` and create `package-lock.json`.

-* `/dev.sh` - This will start a Webpack development server at https://localhost:8080 which will live-update as code is changed during development.
+`npm run dev` - Start a Webpack development server at https://localhost:8080 which will live-update as code is changed during development.

-* `/build.sh` - This is used to generate the final `farmOS-map.js` file, along
-  with an `index.html` file that loads it, inside the `build` directory.
+`npm run build` - Generate the final `farmOS-map.js` file for distribution, along with an `index.html` file that loads it, inside the `build` directory.

 ## Maintainers